…of making many books there is no end; and much study is a weariness of the flesh.

 paying for it

-Around a fifth of Edinburgh’s young adults attend fee paying schools, what do their parents get for the money?
+Around a fifth of Edinburgh’s young adults attend fee paying schools, the so-called merchants’ schools, what do their parents get for the money?
 Well, for one thing good exam results.
 They could get those a bit cheaper by hiring private tutors I would have thought, so unless these parents are stupid, it can’t only be that.
 So what else is there?

 At one point in Trainspotting Renton is forced, to keep his dole money, to apply for jobs.
 For some reason, at an interview, he pretends that he went to Watsons, which was a mistake, because it seems as if he might get the job.
 Why might he get the job?
 Because he went to Watsons.
 Here might be a reason for going to a fee-paying school — people who went to fee-paying schools get the best jobs because the people handing these jobs out went to one too.
 Whether this is really the case I don’t know, but most people that I know in Edinburgh assume that the best jobs in Edinburgh go to those who went to, the right type of school.

+But, as I said it cuts both ways.
+The current cabinet has the most comprehensive alumni ever.
+So they make mistakes about people they don’t understand.
 Take for example, the changes to the inheritance taxes that farmers have to pay.
 I’ll bet that a lot of people thought, boo hoo when they complained.
 I myself had a bit of a smile at one picture — a group of farmers, all wearing at least one Barbour jacket, standing with their children, children who were driving around in expensive looking mini-tractors.
 They didn’t look as if they were short of a few bob.
 That’s a false view I think.
 When we think farmers, we tend to think of lord Yaxly with his two billion acres.
-I’ll bet he’s an outlier, most farmers probably live quite close to the edge, struggling to hold onto a lifestyle they love.
+I’ll bet he’s an outlier, most farmers probably live quite close to the edge, lots of stuff but no money, struggling to hold onto a lifestyle they love.
 Taking away their tax allowance might have felt like the last straw.
+Were they going to have to pay tax on their stuff?
 I imagine that the idea of cutting the allowance was about stopping millionaires buying land to escape their taxes.
 There were other ways of doing this.
 We could make laws like the French — if you buy land you must farm it, and you must have a farming qualification.
 Penalizing farmers wasn’t the intention I assume, it just turned out that way.
-The whole fiasco wouldn’t have happened if there had been someone who understood farmers, and their problems, involved in drawing up the plans.
+The whole fiasco wouldn’t have happened if there had been more people who understood farmers, and their problems, involved in drawing up the plans.
 But they all went to a different type of school.

 there’s a lack of discipline…

 You may, or may not, be familiar with Damien Hirst’s magnum opus The Physical Impossibility of Death in the Mind of Someone Living.
 Indeed, like myself, you might have formed a view as to it’s artistic merit.
 But it wasn’t its aesthetic qualities that struck me on first sight.
 My initial reaction was to ask, how did he make that? and what for?
 That he sold it for eight million quid may have been one of his reasons for making it.
 As to the making of it, I doubt he was hands-on involved.
 He didn’t catch the fish, and I’ll bet that he didn’t make the box.
 He came up with the concept.
-I’m fine with that — artists don’t have to be craftspersons, but in this case the disconnect between the artist and the artwork was too in-your-face for me to ignore; the contents of the sausage were out there in plain sight, the taste was affected.
+I’m fine with that — artists don’t have to be craftspersons, but in this case the disconnect between the artist and the artwork was too in-your-face for me to ignore.
 I couldn’t see the artwork — I was asking how? and why?

 That’s not my normal process for judging a work of art.
 First I’ll think about what it looks like, how it’s affecting me.
 Maybe, after a while I’ll look to see how the artist has done it.
 How they’ve laid down the colours, I’ll examine the brushwork, I’ll think about the layout.
 I might even ask myself what the artist was trying to achieve, maybe they were saying something?
 This is exactly backwards from the way that I judge schools — I always want to know how they’ve done stuff first.
 Then why.
 Then I’ll ask if it was it successful, in its own terms, or mine.
 Then I’ll see if I can judge the cost of the outcome, in education success can be bought at too high a price.